cyrilletuzi/vscode-angular-schematics/README.md

 ## By the same author

 - [@ngx-pwa/local-storage](https://github.com/cyrilletuzi/angular-async-local-storage): Angular library for local storage
-- [typescript-strictly-typed](https://github.com/cyrilletuzi/typescript-strictly-typed): strict config for TypeScript, ESLint/TSLint and Angular
+- [typescript-strictly-typed](https://github.com/cyrilletuzi/typescript-strictly-typed): reliable code with TypeScript strictly typed
 - Popular [Angular posts on Medium](https://medium.com/@cyrilletuzi)
 - Follow updates of this lib on [Twitter](https://twitter.com/cyrilletuzi)
 - **[Angular onsite trainings](https://formationjavascript.com/formation-angular/)** (based in Paris, so the website is in French, but [my English bio is here](https://www.cyrilletuzi.com/en/) and I'm open to travel)